janelia-flyem/serviceproxy/README.md

 ##TODO

+* Better decouple serf service agent wrapper in current implementation
+* Support redirection protocols that favor certain nodes as appropriate (maybe each service can provide information)
+* Enable a system of versioning; the same service with different versions should be distinguished
+* Support wrapping serf to check services for busy states
 * Have serviceproxy act as an intermediary between users and the services (beyond redirection)
 * Allow for some basic orchestration between services
 * Enable data encryption and authentication for services in non-internal networks